OfficeDev/office-js-docs-pr/excel/resources/trackedobjectscollection.md

 ### remove(rangeObject: range)

 Remove a reference object from the collection.
 This frees up memory and resources that are required to maintain the state of the tracked object.
-Note that if a range object is makred for tracking, it needs to be explicitly removed even in the case of an error.
+Note that if a range object is marked for tracking, it needs to be explicitly removed even in the case of an error.

 #### Syntax
 ```js